Alternative Test Methods and Strategies to Reduce Vertebrate Animal Testing

 EPA’s TSCA program covers many chemicals consisting of a wide spectrum of chemistries, from simple organic molecules to complex mixtures, reaction products, and polymers.
 Through the development and implementation of the Strategic Plan, EPA is building a strong foundation of which information and tests are necessary to assess the safety of new and existing chemicals.
 Building on that foundation, EPA will work internally and with stakeholders to identify, develop, and use NAMs to evaluate new and existing chemicals under TSCA.

 Additionally, EPA has established the TSCA NAM Team, a group of scientific experts established to help in the implementation of the Strategic Plan.
-The team consists of EPA staff and managers from across the Office of Chemical Safety and Pollution Prevention (OCSPP), which includes - the Office of Pesticide Programs (OPP), the Office of Science Coordination and Policy (OSCP), and the Office of Pollution Prevention and Toxics (OPPT), as well as the Office of Research and Development (ORD).
+The team consists of EPA staff and managers from across the Office of Chemical Safety and Pollution Prevention (OCSPP), which includes - the Office of Pesticide Programs (OPP) and the Office of Pollution Prevention and Toxics (OPPT), as well as the Office of Research and Development (ORD).
 The team will engage with a variety of stakeholders including the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM), the Organization for Economic Co-operation and Development (OECD), and other entities and individuals for insight and advice on the implementing the Strategic Plan.

 Additional Information on NAMs